The-Marcy-Lab-School/swe-assignment-2.5-1-functions-scope-strings-arrays/src/short-response.md

 ## Prompt 3

 These two code snippets look similar but behave differently.
 Explain what each one prints and WHY they produce different results.
-Use scope terminology in your explanation.
+Use the proper scope terminology in your explanation.
+Feel free to run these code blocks.

 Example A: